IrdinaZahari/20251R0136COSE47101/README.md

 Hello people!

-This is our repository for Data Science Team Project, titled Games and Students.
+This is our repository for Data Science Team Project, themed around **Games and Students**.

 \
-Please refer to the Overleaf Report folder for our project report, titled: Discording Life Balance: A Predictive System for Gaming-Affected Students.
+Kindly refer to the Overleaf Report folder for our project report, titled: **Discording Life Balance: A Predictive System for Gaming-Affected Students**.

+\

 Below are the team members information: